 What’s Buffalo Head Coach Pete Lembo’s Record?

-Pete Lembo is 33-29 in the FBS as a head coach.
-All of those games are from his days as Ball State’s head coach from 2011-15.
-He’s 0-2 in bowl games.
+Pete Lembo is 42-33 in the FBS as a head coach.
+Except for last season, his first at Buffalo, all of those games are from his days as Ball State’s head coach from 2011-15.
+He’s 1-2 in bowl games.

 How Old Is Buffalo Head Coach Pete Lembo?